JetBrains/intellij-sdk-docs/topics/basics/plugin_structure/plugin_components.md

 ## Migration

-To migrate existing code from Components to more modern APIs, please see the following guidelines.
+To migrate existing code from Components to modern APIs, see the following guidelines.

 ### Manage State